energy-storage-analysis/LDES-Survey/cap_cost/datasets/gov/USGS/README.md

 ## Development
 The raw USGS data consists of a series of csv file and xml metadatafiles.
 The raw data is not included in the repository.

-1. Download and extract the 'sailient' dataset from the USGS link above into a folder called `data`, meaning that raw data files are located in `data/salient`.
+1. Download and extract the 'sailient' dataset from the USGS link above into a folder called `input_data`.
 2. run extract.py
 3. run process.py